SilvinPradhan/eCommWeb/README.md

         └── signup.js
 ```

-**Deploy this FullStack Ecommerce app to Digital Ocean cloud servers, Add a Domain name and use Cloudflare's CDN to your application along with free SSL.**
+**Deploy this FullStack Ecommerce app to Digital Ocean cloud servers, Add a Domain name and use Cloudflare's CDN to your application along with free SSL.** 	:rocket:

 ** Code for React Presentation Layer - server.js
 ```